binkley/layers-java/README.md

 ## Rules

-* Key rules can see the entire layers to accommodate complex rules, e.g., ability scores sum values for STR key
+* Key rules can see the entire layers to accommodate complex rules, e.g., ability scores sum values for `STR` key

-* If a key has no rule defined, default rule is to return the most recent value for the key (e.g., "Character Name")
+* All keys must have a rule defined.
+If a key has no values and the rule requires some, the rule must have a default value.

 * If a key has more than rule defined, the most recent rule is applied (e.g., "Belt of Giant Strength" sets STR and trumps usual STR calculation)